Merzasphor/MWSE/docs/source/apis/timer.md

 ### `timer.game`

 Constant to represent timers that run based on in-world time.
-Duration measured in game-scale hours.
+Their clock is measured in game-scale hours.

 ***